Naokotani/SAAD_final/README.md

 # Book Manager application

 ## Build
-Build the project with `javac Main.java` and then run the main class. with `java Main`
+The project can be built by compiling the Main class in the `src/main/java` directory with `javac Main.java` and then run the main class. with `java Main`

 ## Documentation
 A javadoc can be found in the doc directory and a code review PDF can